itsMustafamr/Trait_viz/README.md

 ## Features

 - Search by PMID to retrieve papers from a local database or from PubMed API
-- Search by keyword to find relevant papers in the local database
+- Search by keyword to find relevant papers in the local database or PubMed
-- Visualize trait annotations in the title and abstract of papers
+- Visualize trait and other biomedical entity annotations (e.g., genes, diseases) in the title and abstract
-- Highlight traits using dictionary matching
+- Highlight entities using both dictionary matching (for traits) and a pre-trained biomedical NER model (scispaCy)

 ## Installation